Close Menu

 Run a quick problem-solving loop: define the obstacle, write it in one sentence, list three possible fixes, test one today, and note results tomorrow.
 Repeat the loop as needed.

 Add a 5-minute mindfulness or meditation slot to mornings or lunch to lower stress and anchor your day.
-In evenings, try light stretching, deep breathing, or a guided body scan to aid sleep and overall health.
+In the evenings, try light stretching, deep breathing, or a guided body scan to aid sleep and overall health.

 Use a simple checklist to track what worked and what didn’t.
 Schedule a 15-minute weekly review to tweak strategies, set new goals, and pick the next habit to stack.
 Recruit one accountability partner to share steps and wins so change sticks in real life.